blukatdevelopment/UnchainedWorldsOld/core_rules.md

 | 21 or higher | Heal 1d8 hit points.       |
 +--------------+----------------------------+
 ```

+#### Potion of Healing
+A flask of pink liquid which heals 2d4+2 hit points when consumed.

 #### Caltrops
 You may drop caltrops over a space of four 5ft squares that are connected.
 When